mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.

 ## Changelog

+#### v1.0.5
+Fixed bug with handling of max requested amounts.
+Updated usage of mecha core energy for logistics tasks to align better with the game's implementation

 #### v1.0.4
 Switched buffered item age to be based off of game time so that buffered items are not expired